se0klie/se0klie/README.md

 ## facts ? if curious
 <ul>
-  <li>🪷 My very first introduction to computer science was javascript and artificial neuronal networks</li>
-  <li>🍄 I was chosen & participated in PyWeekend @ Espol!
+  <li> I was chosen & participated in PyWeekend @ Espol!
 A contest to show your skills in pythons as a first semester student</li>
-  <li>🦅 Currently on web development area.</li>
+  <li> Currently on web development area.</li>
-  <li>🪼 Gladly working freelancer! </li>
+  <li> Gladly working freelancer! </li>
+  <li> My team and I won 2nd place on Nasa Space Apps 2025 developing a learning model able to predict exoplanets and a 3D visualizer using Celestia App and Cesium JS library! </li>
 </ul>

 ## some projects 😴